 11. Stay at Nomads Sydney on Pitt Street! ;)

+Well there's the top ten things we think you must do in Sydney!
 If you don't have the time or budget to head further afield from Sydney City Centre (although if you do, it is worth doing) don't worry, there is plenty to do right in the heart of the City Centre for all personalities and budgets which is why you can't help but fall in love with our city.